 His research on machine learning and artificial intelligence has received awards at several premier conferences and workshops, most notably the best paper award at the International Conference on Machine Learning.
-Francesco Locatello is heavily involved in the research community, he is co-supervising PhD students across several institutions (EPFL, MPI, University of Genoa) and co-organized the first international conference on Causal Learning and Reasoning (CLeaR), an ICLR workshop and a NeurIPS competition.
+Francesco Locatello is heavily involved in the research community, co-organizing the first international conference on Causal Learning and Reasoning (CLeaR), ICLR and UAI workshops and a NeurIPS competition.

 Francesco Montagna, Univeristy of Genoa, co-advised with Lorenzo Rosasco and Nicoletta Noceti